cleeistaken/terraform-vsphere-multi-writer/README.md

-# terraform-vsphere-multi-writer-
+# terraform-vsphere-multi-writer
-Deploy VM with shared disk on vSAN using Terraform
+Sample code to deploy VM with shared disk on vSAN using Terraform.